 Frank heads the Entrepreneurial Institute and is the Managing Director of the NYU Innovation Venture Fund which invests in early stage NYU startups.
 He is a member of the national teaching team for the National Science Foundation’s I-Corps program and an Adjunct Faculty at the NYU School of Engineering.
 He has been a venture capitalist for over 15 years.

-Jen is the Program Coordinator at the Entrepreneurial Institute, where she oversees the Leslie eLab operations and provides administrative support for the Institute's senior leadership.
+Jen is the Operations Manager at the Entrepreneurial Institute, where she oversees the Leslie eLab operations and provides administrative support for the Institute's senior leadership.
 She is a returned Peace Corps Volunteer and recently worked at the UN World Food Programme.
 Jen holds an M.A. in International Relations from St. John’s University.

 Kunal is a Venture Associate with the NYU Innovation Fund.
 Prior to joining the fund, Kunal was the founder of Unfold Mobile Labs and worked at the non-profit charity: water.
 Kunal began his career on Wall Street at J.P.
 Morgan as a Smart Start Scholar and graduated from the NYU Stern School of Business in 2011.
 He is the author of Disruptors and Finding Genius.